xen-project/xen/docs/misc/xen-command-line.markdown

 the converse; transmitted and received characters will have their MSB cleared.
 This allows a single port to be shared by two subsystems (e.g. console and debugger).

+`pv` indicates that Xen should use Xen's PV console.
+This option is only available when used together with `pv-in-pvh`.

 `dbgp` indicates that Xen should use a USB debug port.